IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 • Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures [Going to ask CARS next meeting] - Albert

-• Implement dynamic and smooth transition in forms, admin and user side.
-[Done] - Ivan

-• Debug, debug, and debug.
-[In-progress] - Everyone

 ### FORMS:

 • Cat form responsive is still incomplete.
 Some input is extra small, and the "scroll to top" button disappeared.
+[In-progress] - Luat

 • Animal Foster type not registering.
-[In-progress] - Albert
+[In-progress] - Ivan

 • Hide empty fields in foster modals and tables if it's attributes are empty or undefined.
 User shouldn't be able to see label witout data.
+[In-progress] - Ivan

+• Fix foster form (see 'f.value.fosterTypesRadio as string') [In-progress] - Ivan

 ### ADMIN-SIDE: